earthlab/cft/README.md

-This vignette provides a walk-through of a common use case of the cft package, which is, to help users download, organize, and visualize past and future climate data. - 1) How to download and install the cft package - 2) How to see the menu of available data and choose items from that menu - 3) How to request data from the API using those menu choices
+This vignette provides a walk-through of a common use case of the cft package, which is, to help users download, organize, and visualize past and future climate data.

+1. How to download and install the cft package
+2. How to see the menu of available data and choose items from that menu
+3. How to request data from the API using those menu choices
-- 4) How to aggregate those data in differeent ways to drive insight.
+4. How to aggregate those data in different ways to drive insight.

 ## Why write the cft package?